France rushes to get vaccinated after president's warning

-PARIS (AP) — Nearly 1 million people in France made vaccine appointments in a single day, after the president cranked up pressure on everyone to get vaccinated to save summer vacation and the French economy.
+PARIS (AP) — More than 1 million people in France made vaccine appointments in less than a day, figures showed on Tuesday, after the president cranked up pressure on everyone to get vaccinated to save summer vacation and the French economy.

+Some bristled at President Emmanuel Macron’s admonitions to “get vaccinated!” immediately, but many people signed up anyway for a jab, accepting the idea that it’s the only way to return to some semblance of pre-pandemic life.

+With infections rising around France, Macron also mandated special COVID passes to go to restaurants, shopping malls, or get on trains or planes - which raised questions and worries among visiting tourists as well French vacationers.

-An app that centralizes France’s vaccine and other medical appointments, Doctolib, announced Tuesday morning that 926,000 people had made appointments Monday, a daily record since the country rolled out coronavirus vaccines in December.
-People under age 35 made up 65% of the new appointments.
+An app that centralizes France’s vaccine and other medical appointments, Doctolib, announced Tuesday that 1.3 million people signed up for injections after Macron gave a televised address Monday night urging more vaccination.
+It was a daily record since France rolled out coronavirus vaccines in December.
+People under age 35 made up most of the new appointments, Doctolib said.

 More than 111,000 people with the virus have died in France.